Muscle Worship

 In practice

 Common expressions include admiration of bodybuilders, athletes and wrestlers; consensual sessions in which a worshipper appreciates, praises and touches a more muscular partner's physique; flexing and posing displays; and feats of strength such as lifting or carrying.
-It overlaps with fitness culture and, for some, with dominance-and-submission dynamics, where the size disparity carries the erotic charge.
+It overlaps with fitness culture and, for some, with power-exchange dynamics, where the size disparity carries the erotic charge, much as other body-focused interests such as a toe fetish or back fetish centre desire on one admired feature.
 Some bodybuilders offer paid posing or "muscle worship" sessions as a source of income.

 Psychology

-Psychologically the interest draws on the evolutionary signalling of health, capability and protection that musculature conveys, on culturally amplified ideals of physique, and on learned associations.
+No single mechanism is established.
+The interest is thought to draw on the evolutionary signalling of health, capability and protection that musculature conveys, on culturally amplified ideals of physique, and on learned associations.
 For some it is purely aesthetic; for others it connects to themes of power, safety, or being willingly overpowered within a consensual frame.
 As the Wikipedia survey of the topic notes, the area has attracted almost no dedicated empirical research, so mechanistic claims remain provisional.

 Prevalence & culture

-Muscle attraction is moderately common as a preference but poorly isolated in research.
+Muscle attraction is moderately common as a preference but poorly isolated in research, so no firm figure exists.
 The large fetish-frequency analysis of Scorolli et al. (2007) found that body-part and body-feature preferences dominate online fetish communities, yet it records no distinct muscle category, and broad surveys such as Joyal & Carpentier (2015) measure fetishism only at the aggregate level.
 The estimate here is therefore anchored to a mix of broad mainstream appeal and a smaller organised subculture (active FetLife groups, bodybuilding and fitness fandom), held at low confidence.

 Safety, consent & law